kariudo/node-nyaatorrents/README.md

 ----

 * Support paging results (currently gets the first page, 100 results)
-* Detect and filter by sub group based on tag
-* Detect and filter by resolution based on tag
 * Update docs with new syntax and features

 License